arnowelzel/netdata-nextcloud/README.md

 `/etc/netdata/python.d/`.
 The location of these directories may vary depending on your distribution.
 Read your given release of netdata for more information.

-Log in as aminidstator in Nextcloud and create a new app password for netdata.
+Log in as aministrator in Nextcloud and create a new app password for netdata.

 Edit the config file to set the Nextcloud API URL, user name and app password.